mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 As far as Travellers are concerned, the most common restriction a government imposes is on the possession of weapons and this is reflected on the Law Level table.
 However, the referee might consider the stance of a government for all of the following:

+#### Weapons
-Weapons: A government that bans weapons begins with restricting weapons of terror and mass destruction, then moves onto personal weapons.
+A government that bans weapons begins with restricting weapons of terror and mass destruction, then moves onto personal weapons.
 Governments will also often ban armor, with a view that an overly militarized appearance simply attracts trouble.

+#### Drugs
-Drugs: A government that bans drugs begins with narcotics but at higher Law Levels, medicinal and anagathic drugs may also be banned.
+A government that bans drugs begins with narcotics but at higher Law Levels, medicinal and anagathic drugs may also be banned.

+#### Information
-Information: A government that seeks to control information begins by restricting the use of computers and computer programs, especially information-retrieval and information-control.
+A government that seeks to control information begins by restricting the use of computers and computer programs, especially information-retrieval and information-control.
 At higher Law Levels, bringing data from offworld or even communicating with natives can be forbidden.

+#### Technology
-Technology: A government that bans technology seeks to shield its citizens from the influence of advanced technology.
+A government that bans technology seeks to shield its citizens from the influence of advanced technology.

+#### Travellers
-Travellers: A ban on Travellers restricts the ability of outsiders to visit the world, confining them to the starport or forbidding landing entirely.
+A ban on Travellers restricts the ability of outsiders to visit the world, confining them to the starport or forbidding landing entirely.

+#### Psionics
-Psionics: Restrictions on psionics are common and most worlds ban psionics as a matter of course.
+Restrictions on psionics are common and most worlds ban psionics as a matter of course.
 On other worlds, psionics may be technically legal but there is such prejudice against it that most psionic users hide their abilities.

 Law Level Law Level Weapons Banned Armor
 | 0 | No restrictions – heavy armor and a handy weapon recommended... |  |